 Zara Anishanslin, Ph.D., Associate Professor of History and Art History, University of Delaware (Program Alumna)

-Wendy Bellion, Ph.D., Director of the Center for Material Culture Studies and Professor, Sewell C. Biggs Chair in American Art History, University of Delaware
+Wendy Bellion, Ph.D., Associate Dean for Humanities, College of Arts & Sciences and Professor, Art History, University of Delaware

 Anne E. Bowler, Ph.D., Associate Professor and Associate Chair of Sociology, University of Delaware